Minting on a budget

 On-chain VS Off-chain Minting

 The alternative is to store your picture somewhere else and to only have the URL to your picture in your NFT.
 The downside of off-chain data is that it may not be as secure or as permanent, any storage or hosting site can shut down and your data is lost.
 On the other hand, on-chain data like NFT itself is permanent.

 Mint NFT after the sale

-If you are making your NFT on some popular marketplaces you will have an option to mint your NFT after the sale.
-You have all the same options you do when you mint your NFT normally but you will not have to pay until you sell your art and that is really helpful for people that are just starting since you don’t want to spend $100 plus on your first NFT not knowing what are the chances of it actually selling.
+if you are making your NFT on some popular marketplaces you will have an option to mint your NFT after the sale.
+You have all the same options you do when you mint your NFT normally but you will not have to pay until you sell your art and that is helpful for people that are just starting since you don’t want to spend $100 plus on your first NFT not knowing what are the chances of it selling.

 If you choose to sell your NFT on OpenSea, one of the biggest and most visited NFT marketplace, you will have an option to choose to pay for minting only after sale.
 You can create NFT for free but once you try to sell it you will have to pay some one-time fees to confirm your account, but even that can cost you hundreds of dollars.

 Zero dollars upfront